GeoFS-hub/Travel-Airways/README.md

 > - [On Bilibili](URL)

-**Both versions download the list of newest aircrafts every time you start GeoFS, you don't have to do anything after installation.**

 ### Quick test without installation

 You can use this without installation: just copy the URL and paste it in LiverySelector.